-(3) Course Project (500 points, 50%)
+(3) Course Project (500 points, 50%):

 Students will complete a course project for which they will prepare a class presentation and write a 10-page paper summarizing the literature on a family system of their choice.
 Students will address relevant research questions, current gaps in the literature on their topic, and discuss relevance to social issues, public controversy, and/or implications for public policy and law.
-Submit all components of the Course Project on Canvas, using the TurnItIn app:
+Submit all components of the Course Project on Canvas, using the TurnItIn app (submit Word documents for all except PPT (or PDF) for presentation):

-- Your Project Idea (one paragraph, ~250 words) is due Week 4 (Thurs Feb 18), 50 points - The Rough Draft of your paper is due Week 8 (Thurs Mar 18), 100 points - The 10-15 minute Class Presentation (including time for student questions and discussion) of your project is due during Weeks 13-14 (Apr 20 and 22, Apr 27 and 29), 150 points - The Final Paper (at least 10 pages without references) is due Mon May 10, 200 points
+- Your Project Idea (one paragraph, ~250 words) is due Week 4 (Thurs Feb 2), 50 points - The Rough Draft of your paper is due Week 8 (Thurs Mar 2), 100 points - The 10-15 minute Class Presentation (including time for questions and discussion) of your project is due during Weeks 13-14 (Tues/Thurs Apr 11 and 13; Tues Apr 18), 150 points - The Final Paper (at least 10 pages without references) is due Mon May 1, 200 points